-Argyll Campbell - Born on December 2, 1892 in San Jose, Campbell was the city attorney and responsible for drafting many of Carmel's first zoning laws and ordinances.
+Argyll Campbell - Born on December 2, 1892 in San Jose, Campbell was the city attorney and responsible for drawing many of Carmel's first zoning laws and ordinances.
 He is best remembered for writing Carmel's "Magna Carta": The City of Carmel-by-the-Sea is hereby determined to be primarily, essentially, and predominately a residential city wherein business and commerce have in the past, are now, and are proposed in the future to be subordinated to its residential character.

 Dorothea Castelhun - Castelhun moved to Carmel from Massachusetts during the 1920s.
-She published the series of stories for girls, The Penelope Books, and co-authored Carmel at Work and Play with Daisy Bostick.
+She published a the series of stories for girls, The Penelope Books, and co-authored Carmel at Work and Play with Daisy Bostick.

-Father Angelo Casanova - Casanova, a priest at San Carlos Church, was responsible for the partial restoration of the Carmel Mission in 1884, which involved putting a roof on the church to protect it from the elements.
+Father Angelo Casanova - Casanova, a priest at San Carlos Church, was responsible for the partial restoration of the Carmel Mission in 1882.

 Lena Cherry - Cherry was a poet and artist who moved to Carmel in 1920 with her first husband M.I.T. professor, Dr. Alfred E. Burton.
 Six years later she left him and their three children for inventor Carl Cherry.
-They purchased Delos Goldsmith's house which was constructed between 1892 and 1894.
+They purchased Delos Goldsmith's house which was constructed between

+1892 and 1894.
 After her husband died, Cherry created the Carl Cherry Foundation and remodeled their house into a gallery and theater.